circool/SVXLink-Dash-V2_mod/README.md

 ❌  Please do not download this fork until it is announced to be ready!

-    To satisfy interest, an intermediate version (partially working) is available in this branch
+    To satisfy interest, an intermediate version (is beta-testing ready) is available in this branch

 # Svxlink Dashboard